Work-related stress: How to spot the symptoms and what employers can do to support employees

 Stress tends to cause people to isolate themselves.
 This reaction is often used to feel in control of the situation or to cope with a stressful social situation, such as reaching out to someone for mental health support.

-Their confidence may have taken a hit as they realise that they are unable to manage their feelings on their own, and as a result, they avoid anything that might push or exacerbate these feelings.
+Their confidence may have taken a hit as they realise that they cannot manage their feelings on their own, and as a result, they avoid anything that might push or exacerbate these feelings.
 Employers and business leaders can co-create goals with employees that are meaningful and measurable and show that individual successes are connected to the business’s success.

 3. Accidents or more frequent mistakes

 Between 60 and 80% of workplace accidents result from stress-induced issues.
 Stress at work not only impacts employee health but also affects workplace safety.
-Often, stress results in accidents in the workplace because stress causes individuals to think about a problem rather than be attentive to their surroundings.
+Stress often results in workplace accidents because it causes individuals to think about a problem rather than be attentive to their surroundings.

 How can employers put support in place for their workforce?